- Registration Steps, Time, and Cost

 - Whether the device is implantable; active; single-use; etc.

-- Copy of the applicable verification of conformity assessment, for example, a CE marking Certificate or Declaration of Conformity, as applicable
+- Proof of conformity assessment, e.g., CE marking Certificate or Declaration of Conformity, as applicable

 - Device name, model(s) and catalogue numbers